How to Apply to LLM in IP & Tech and ITCL Programs

-The law school is pleased to inform you that we are now accepting applications for Fall 2015 for the LLM in Intellectual Property & Technology Law program and the LLM in International Transactions and Comparative Law program.
+The law school is now accepting applications for Fall 2022 for the LLM in Intellectual Property & Technology Law Program and the LLM in International Transactions and Comparative Law Program.

-The priority deadline has now passed but please note that the Law School will continue to accept applications after our priority application deadline, space permitting.
-However, early application filing is encouraged in order to receive an application decision in a timely manner.
+The deadline to submit your Fall 2022 application to the University of San Francisco School of Law has been extended to April 15, 2022.
+The law school will continue to accept applications after our priority deadline, space permitting.
+Early application filing is encouraged in order to receive an application decision in a timely manner.

-The Admissions Committee reviews files in the order they are completed, on a rolling basis.
+The Admissions Committee reviews files in the order they are completed, on a rolling basis, space permitting.
 Therefore, it is to the applicant’s advantage to submit the complete application with supporting materials as early as possible.
 Applicants will be reviewed once all required documents and the application fee have been received.

-Beginning mid-October you may complete the application form and submit it electronically through the Law School Admission Council (LSAC) by clicking Apply Online.
-You may also download the LLM application.
+You may complete the application form online and submit it electronically through the Law School Admission Council (LSAC) at www.lsac.org.
+You may also download the application from our website and submit to email@example.com.
 All mailed admission materials should be sent to the following address:

 University of San Francisco School of Law